rajosch/finstream-network/avalanche-contracts/README.md

 1. **Client Management**: The Controller contract maintains a mapping of registered clients (businesses or banks) that are authorized to initiate and receive transactions.
 Clients can be added or removed from the network by the contract owner, ensuring only trusted entities participate.
 2. **Contract Address Management**: The addresses of the MsgTicket and Treasury contracts can be updated by the owner, providing flexibility to adapt to changes and upgrades without deploying a new Controller contract.
 3. **Transaction Initiation**: Facilitates secure token transfers between clients.
 Each transaction is verified against a Merkle proof provided by the MsgTicket contract to ensure authenticity.
 Interacts with the Treasury contract to transfer tokens on behalf of clients, leveraging liquidity and managing borrowing limits.
-4. **Token Exchange Transactions**: Supports token exchange operations, allowing clients to swap tokens securely.
-Verifies the exchange transaction using the MsgTicket contract and executes the exchange through the Treasury contract, ensuring the best rates and adherence to borrowing limits.
-5. **Ticket Management**: Allows clients to initiate new ticket sets, which are essential for tracking ISO20022 messages associated with transactions.
+4. **Ticket Management**: Allows clients to initiate new ticket sets, which are essential for tracking ISO20022 messages associated with transactions.
 Clients can update the Merkle tree of their tickets to reflect new transaction messages, ensuring data integrity and traceability.

 ##### Security Considerations